mmilunicmobile/mmilunicmobile/README.md

 - 👋 Hi, I’m @mmilunicmobile
-- 👀 I’m interested in mathematics and computer science.
+- 👀 I’m interested in mathematics, computer science, and your mo.
 - 🌱 I’m currently learning Java, general coding stuff, and AP Statistics.
 - 💞️ I’m looking to collaborate on ... stuff?
 That doesn't serve much of a good purpose but is cool?
 - 📫 You can reach me at an undisclosed email.